Baraboraaa/Baraboraaa/README.md

 - 👋 Hi, I’m @Baraboraaa
 - 👀 I’m interested in web design, qa testing
-- 🌱 I’m currently learning Multimedia and Computer design.
-I'm third year student in Vilnius Gediminas Technical University
+- 🌱 I’m Multimedia and Computer design graduate
 - 📫 How to reach me?
-Just send me a messange https://www.facebook.com/BarboraArdzijauskaitee/
+Just send me a messange www.linkedin.com/in/barbora-ardzijauskaitė

 <!---
 Baraboraaa/Baraboraaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.